alisi1989/RFMIX2-Pipeline-to-plot/README.md

 where variable i in a for loop refers to the individuals (1 through 27) in the dataset; “--chr" accepts a chromosome number as an argument; --from-bp and --to-bp flags require the start and end positions of a gene or genomic region of interest in base pairs, respectively; a dashed black line, indicating a gene or genomic region of interest, will be added to the final plot generated in Step 3.

+**Step 3**
-Step 3: Generate the ancestry plot for each chromosome with LAP.py.
+Generate the ancestry plot for each chromosome with LAP.py.
 In this step, we suggest that users acquaint themselves with the usage of the LAP.py script by typing:

 python LAP.py --help